Quantum-Accelerators/quacc/docs/src/install/codes.md

 If you plan to use xTB with QuAcc, you will need to install the [xtb-python](https://github.com/grimme-lab/xtb-python) interface.
 This can be done via `conda install -c conda-force xtb-python`.

+## DFTB+

+If you plan to use DFTB+ (which includes a separate interface to xTB) with QuAcc, you will need to install [DFTB+](https://dftbplus.org/) interface.
+This can be done via `conda install -c conda-force dftbplus`.

 ## Other Codes

 For any other code, simply make sure to follow the instructions in [ASE's documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html#supported-calculators) for setting up your desired calculator.